Vinitj088/Aylechat/README.md

 <br>

-## 🎯 What is Exa Answer Chat App?
+## 🎯 What is Ayle Answer Chat App?

-Exa Chat is a open-source custom-built AI chat application leveraging the power of Groq and Exa Search for unparalleled speed and providing immediate access to cutting-edge Large Language Models (LLMs).
+Ayle Chat is a open-source custom-built AI chat application leveraging the power of Groq and Exa Search for unparalleled speed and providing immediate access to cutting-edge Large Language Models (LLMs).